m00nLeo/TaskListManager/README.md

 npm run dev
 ```

-By default, the server will run on `http://localhost:3001`, and the client will run on `http://localhost:5174`.
+By default, the server will run on `http://localhost:3001`, and the client will run on `localhost`.

 ## Custom MySQL Configuration